dasasdhba/mf-gdcsharp-dev/doc/generator.md

 If a resource file has been removed or renamed, the specific generated cs script file will also be removed.
 Pay attention to potential invalid references if this happens.

+### Known issue

+* Remove the invalid cs scripts will cause editor error since the scripts have been imported before.
+(Is there any way to refresh imported resource or just prevent godot to import this non-editor scripts?)
+This will not make the editor crash or unusable, so it may not matter a lot.

 ## Spawner-TSCN Generator

 This is still a planning item, which may help generate tscn files for concrete spawners so that we can easily use them in level editor.